 Press releases are different from blog posts because they don’t include many opinions, instead of writing your own opinions you should back up claims with statistics and facts.
-Press releases are all about convincing the reader that your product/service is great and you should give as many facts as to prove it.
+Press releases are all about convincing the reader that your product/service is great and you should give as many facts as possible to prove it.

 If you are writing Press Releases for your business or company, you should mention the most relevant statistics in order to convince readers.
 If they find them interesting it will be easier for them to share and promote your Press Release with their friends/readers because of how convincing these facts sound.
 This is why using amazing tools like OptinMonster can help you a lot because it allows you to create forms that include facts and statistics, people will be more likely to sign up if they find them interesting.

 Press releases that are more than one page long will not get read.
 Moreover, you should always include a short summary of the release at the top so it’s easy to scan and the media can quickly see what your story is about.